P-wig/ML-HW/project/ProjectSubmission.md

 * When describing methods that didn't work, make clear how they failed and any evaluation metrics you used to decide so.
 * How was that a data-driven decision?
 Be consise, all details can be left in .ipynb

+From both sets of trails it was clear that linear models were not going to viable fits.
+All the models including the XGBoosting model had severely underfit the testing data, which no model scoring higher than a 0.6112 R^2 score.
+Support vector machine was not a viable model for this dataset as the severely unbalanced shape of the dataset (1360627, 6) would yield massive time consumption of upwards of 2 hours per test run, and at one point consuming nearly all 32 GB of RAM available on my hardware, thus setting the SVM regression model as an unfeasable model for the dataset, with no guarentee that it would fit.

+The reasoning behind these results is likely due to the lack of dimensionality in the experiments dataset, as the 'price' target variable is a highly volatile variable and would likely require more information than general ZIP location, bedrooms, bathrooms, and acre plot, and square footage, to thoroughly analyze and predict.

+I followed the same basic steps of normalization provided in the practice assignments by filtering out unused columns and Nan values and provide scaling of the dataset.
+In terms of regularization I did attempt with Ridge and Lasso regression models and exponentially incrementing their regularization parameter, however this did not provide any significant change in score for those models.

+The metric I used to evaluate the models was the R^2 score provided in all scikit-learn models, and while some outperformed others, none were high enough to discern as a solid fit for this experiment.
+A satisfactory score would have ranged in the 0.8-0.9, however after phases of regularization and normalization, none of the models achieved close to the desired results. this is again likely due to a lack of dimensionality in the experiments dataset.

+Given to poor results of the models and the drastic decrease in accuracy of the XGBoost baseline model, it is most likely due to a poor dataset with a lack of dimensionality that is the root cause of the underwhelming performance.
+The baseline model should have been able to predict with solid accuracy given a robust dataset such as the one demoed on kaggle, and then the testing models would compete to better fit the dataset.

 ## Submission Format
 1. Python code with markdown documentation, images saved in .jpg or .png format, and README.md as a project report OR